 Are you interested in what we have read so far?

 Description: This classic nature journal chronicles legendary naturalist John Muir's 1,000-mile walk from Indiana to Florida in 1867.
 The final leg of his journey brought him directly to Cedar Key, where he recovered from a severe bout of malaria while working at a local sawmill.
-His vivid descriptions capture the wild, untouched beauty of post-Civil War Florida and provide a foundational look at the region's environmental heritage.

 Description: A wonderful collection of stories imagined and historical sketches that captures the unique heart, character, and quirky charm of the island community.
 It dives into the lives of the residents and local legends that has defined this coastal town over the generations.